drupal-graphql/drupal-decoupled-app/README.md

 ## NOTE!

 This does not yet use Drupal as a backend.
-Currently, we are using the GraphQL SWAPI (StarWars API).
-We will switch to using a Drupal backend once Relay support has been added (shortly!).
+Currently, we are using a self-hosted GraphQL Mock API running on MongoDB.
+Therefore, in order to run this application, you have to install MongoDB locally.

+Once running, you can access GraphiQL at http://localhost/graphql.

 ## Decoupled Drupal with Relay & GraphQL